MarkoArsenovic/ECG_GAN/Filip/README.md

 | Linear SVM with SDG         |    0.929    |    0.770    |     0.915     |    0.823     |
 | Logistic regression         |    0.936    |    0.806    |   **0.936**   |    0.806     |

-**Classificacion models are trained on original dataset, with synthetic 2048 samples for each class, using PCGAN:**
+**The Classificacion models are trained on the original dataset, with synthetic 2048 samples for each class, using PCGAN:**

 Linear SVM